 The parent company or a holding company is a company with majority voting rights of other companies (subsidiaries) to control its management and the operations of that company.
 A wholly owned subsidiary would be the one wherein the parent company has 100% of the voting rights.
 A partially owned subsidiary company will be where the parent company has more than 50% of the voting rights.

 The Walt Disney Company (Holding Company) has more than 50 subsidiaries.
-Partial list of subsidiary companies is provided below
+A partial list of subsidiary companies is provided below

 You may check out the full list here

-The relationship between Holding Company and Subsidiary Company?
+The relationship between the Holding Company and Subsidiary Company?